SamuelHerrera/window-app/README.md

 ## Package

-Run after "Build for distribution test" is done.
+Package the app to distribution

 `npm run package`